 19:00 - End of day

-A previous knowledge of exposure including Aperture, Shutter Speed and ISO is advisable for this experience.
-On the day you will need your camera, fully charged batteries including spares if you have them, memory cards and lenses that offer a variety of focal lengths (macro is advisable for the reptiles and owls, mid range focal lengths for the enclosure encounters and long range lenses for the badgers).
+On the day you will need your camera, fully charged batteries including spares if you have them, memory cards and lenses that offer a variety of focal lengths (mid range focal lengths for the enclosure encounters and long range lenses for the badgers).
 It is advisable to bring waterproof clothing and protective footwear as this is an outdoor event and some of the ground areas are uneven.